Clojure Community Check-In

 Format

-We’ll have a few self-contained 1-hour sessions across different time zones.
+We’ll have a few self-contained 1-hour (edit:) 90-minute sessions across different time zones.
 Each session will have 5 short stories by participants (5 minutes each), followed by an open conversation.
 Stories are informal – no slides required.

 Participating